 These are some of the things I frequently hear when men come in for the first time.
 More often than not they've been experiencing a combination of these complaints for quite a while.
-One of the things I've learned as a psychologist specializing in the treatment of men and adolescent males over the past 12 years is that there is often a reluctance to seek help.
+One of the things I've learned as a psychologist specializing in the treatment of men and adolescent males over the past 20+ years is that there is often a reluctance to seek help.
 Males are raised to be tough and self-reliant.
 Discussing problems can be seen as admitting weakness.
-Well here is something else I've learned - - the men I see are extremely courageous and benefit greatly from therapy.
+Well here is something else I've learned - - the men I see are strong and courageous, and they benefit greatly from therapy.

 · physiology and the male brain